Can You Build a Fence on an Easement?

 Right of way easements allow someone to have access to your property, normally to allow access to an adjacent property.
 Sometimes referred to as a property easement.
 The most common type are for driveways.

 Many times land locked parcels contain no access from roads.
-Therefore, an adjacent property owner grants an easement in order to gain access.
+Therefore, an adjacent property owner grants a driveway easement in order to gain access.
 These types of easements are usually located adjacent to the property line.

 Sometimes, these types are provisional.
-Meaning they may not be currently in use.
-Especially if the land locked piece of property does not have a dwelling on it.
+Meaning they may not currently be in use.
+Especially if the land locked section of property does not have a dwelling on it.

-However, the right of way easement will allow access to build a future home or barn.
+However, a driveway or right of way easement will allow access to build a future home or barn.

 Land and Conservation Easements